isu-digital/digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="/assets/img/chevalier-handwriting.jpeg" %}

-{% include feature/nav-menu.html sections="About the collection;Related resources" %}
+{% include feature/nav-menu.html sections="About the collection" %}

 ## About the Collection